wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/sca.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about the configuration of the Security Configuration Assessment module.
+  :description: Learn more about the configuration of the Configuration Assessment application.
 Check out the options and a sample configuration in this section.

 .. _reference_sec_config_assessment:

-sca
+Configuration assessment
 ===

 This section covers the configuration for the :ref:`manual_sec_config_assessment` module.